UFFPedroBorges/hercules-docs/Mapcache.md

 ## Requirements

-To be able to build and use the mapcache tool, you must:

-1. Know what your Operating System is (Windows?
-Unix-based systems?).
+You must know what your Operating System is.
+Is it a Windows? a Unix-based system?

+## What you will learn

+In building the mapcache for Hercules, you will learn how to:

-2. Know how to configure the mapcache plugin for your server.
+1. Configure the mapcache plugin for your server.

-3. Know how to recompile the plugins to build the mapcache plugin.
+2. Recompile the plugins to build the mapcache plugin.

-4. Know how to use a terminal or command prompt, to run the `map-server` with the the mapcache plugin loaded and instructions to rebuild the cache.
+3. Know how to use a terminal or command prompt, to run the `map-server` with the the mapcache plugin loaded and instructions to rebuild the cache.

 ## Instructions

 1. Determine what your operating system is. _Is it Windows?
-Unix?_ This will determine which guides you should follow on compiling and running the command line/terminal scripts.
+Unix?_ This will determine which guides you should follow when [compiling](https://github.com/HerculesWS/Hercules/wiki/Compiling) and running command line/terminal scripts.

 2. Configure the mapcache plugin.
 To do so, you must read about [how plugins are compiled](https://github.com/HerculesWS/Hercules/wiki/Hercules-Plugin-Manager#Building_a_plugin).